-Editor’s note: To mark Muni’s opening of its new T-Third streetcar line, we asked Market Street Railway’s historian, Phil Hoffman, to share his personal memories of the old Third Street streetcar operation, along with some history of the lines back when it opened in 2007.
+June 30 marked the three year anniversary of the T-Third Street line opening.
+We asked Market Street Railway’s historian, Phil Hoffman, to share his personal memories of the old Third Street streetcar operation, along with some history of the lines back when it opened in 2007.

 My father, a doctor who made house calls, enlarged my world of transit considerably when he began taking me along on afternoon visits to his Greek and Italian patients in the Bayview District.
 They were kind, friendly people.
 “Bring the kid in,” they would say and I would eagerly gobble up the food they offered me, while listening proudly to my father speak to them in their native tongues.

 A 15-line streetcar turns onto Broadway from Kearny around 1940.
 Note the venerable North Beach restaurants Fior D’Italia (still in business, but on Mason Street now) and Vanessi’s.
 San Francisco Public Library photo.

 His gift for languages and gentle manner made him beloved by Third Street merchants as well as his patients.
 They would come and say hello to me while I was waiting for my father in our 1938 Buick Special, and often lingered to greet him when he came back to the car.

 I remember Mr. Delanges, a large man with a small goatee, on Quesada Avenue—Esposto, the butcher on Third Street—the foreman of the San Francisco Tallow Works on Evans Avenue—and a number of others who treated us like royalty.